Cosmological Perturbations and the Running Cosmological Constant Model: The Number Counts

-where $\Pi$ is the comoving matter mean density of the universe and $\delta_{c}$ is the linearly extrapolated density threshold above which structures collapse, i.e. $\delta_{c}=\delta_{L}(z=z_{col})$.
+where $\Pi$ is the comoving matter mean density of the Universe and $\delta_{c}$ is the linearly extrapolated density threshold above which structures collapse, i.e., $\delta_{c}=\delta_{L}(z=z_{col})$.
 In an Einstein-de Sitter (EdS) model, an overdensity region collapses with a linear contrast $\delta_{c}=1.686$ and is the value that we adopt for our calculations.
-As a first approximation, we use this value of EdS, and we postponed for future work the use of spherical collapse model to calculate $\delta_{c}=\delta_{L}(z_{col})$.
-In principle, this election is not far from reality because for homogeneus quintessence models coupled $ \delta_{c} $ does not separate too far from the EdS value (see \cite{nunes}).
-Let us recall that the $RCC$ model is equivalent with quintessence models \cite{ilso}.
-The quantity $\sigma(M,z)=D(z)\sigma_{M}$ are the $rms$ linear fluctuations of density in spheres of radius $R$ containing a mass $M$ and $D(z)$ is the growth factor.
-In our analysis the $rms$ of the smoothed overdensity is given by
+As a first approximation, we use this value in the EdS (we postponed for future work the use of spherical collapse model to calculate $\delta_{c}=\delta_{L}(z_{col})$).
+In principle, this election is not far from reality because for homogeneus quintessence models coupled $ \delta_{c} $ does not separate too far from the EdS value (see \cite{nunes}).Recall that the $RCC$ model is equivalent to quintessence models \cite{ilso}.
+Additionally, using the newtonian formalism for the spherical collapse, in appendix of the reference \cite{rcg}, were found a $\delta_{c}$ as function of the redshift, showing a slight deviation from the EdS value, being the best-fit $\delta_{c}=1.685$ very closed to our value used.
+The quantity $\sigma(M,z)=D(z)\sigma_{M}$ is the $rms$ linear fluctuation of density in spheres of radius $R$ containing a mass $M$ and with growth factor $D(z)$.
+In our analysis, the $rms$ of the smoothed overdensity is given by